Neuroblox/NeurobloxDocsHost/docs/src/tutorials/resting_state_wb.md

 using MetaGraphs
 using DifferentialEquations
 using Random
-using Plots
+using CairoMakie
 using Statistics
 using HypothesisTests

 # read connection matrix from file
-weights = CSV.read("../data/weights.csv",DataFrame)
+weights = CSV.read("data/weights.csv",DataFrame)
 region_names = names(weights)

 wm = Array(weights)